Max Kepler Player Props: Twins vs. Mariners

 Max Kepler At The Plate

-- In 22 games this season (32.8%), Kepler has picked up an RBI, and in 10 of those games (14.9%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 31.0% of his games this year, Kepler has driven in at least one run.
+In 10 of those games (14.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- He has scored in 25 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.